sgwaite8/express_todos/README.md

 ### Bonus Features

 * Styling!
-* Add images or GIFs to to-do list items
+* UX flow – move the new items form onto the items index page
 * Object-orientation
   * You'll want to make the constructor function in `item.js` in a `models` folder.
-* Up to you!
+* Add images or GIFs to to-do list items
+* Be creative!